Angels Landing hike

 • Check the weather: Don’t hike in/right after the rain or during the day in hot summer months.

-• What to wear: Again, check the weather and dress in layers.
-It can be very chilly in the morning.
+• What to wear: Check the forecast, as it can get very chilly and windy in the morning.
+Dress in layers.

 • Shoes: Wear proper shoes with a good grip.
 Some parts are sandy and you don’t want to slip.